This Weekend in DougCo: July 3-5, 2026

 By Discover DougCo Editorial Team · July 2, 2026

-The Festival Park Farmers Market runs Sunday morning in Castle Rock, which pairs correctly with a slow morning and a cortado.
-If you have energy left, Castlewood Canyon before 9:30 a.m. is still the only correct hiking window in this heat; the canyon floor runs 10 degrees cooler than everything else in the county.
+The Festival Park Farmers Market runs from 9 a.m. in downtown Castle Rock, about 40 vendors deep, and pairs correctly with a slow morning and a cortado.
+If you want to move first, Castlewood Canyon before 9:30 a.m. is the only correct hiking window in this heat; the canyon floor runs 10 degrees cooler than everything else in the county.
+Stage 2 note still applies: no fires anywhere, developed campgrounds included.
+Gas stoves are fine.

 We'll see you out there.
 If we missed something that belongs in next week's drop, the address is on the About page.